 Along with looking into condo approval standards, don’t forget to consider your personal qualification criteria.
 To be eligible for a VA loan, veterans must meet certain service requirements.
 You must purchase within VA loan limits, and not exceed a stipulated debt-to-income threshold.
 Practicing smart credit usage and consulting a VA loan expert will help set you up for success.

-Know What to Do if Your Chosen Condo doesn’t meet the VA requirements for a home loan
+4. What to do if a condo doesn’t meet VA requirements

 Not all condominiums will be listed in the VA’s database—but that doesn’t mean they don’t qualify.
 During your next military move, if a condo you’d like to purchase isn’t VA approved, you may want to encourage the association manager to apply for VA or HUD approval.
 If the condo is in good condition and meets all the baseline VA requirements for a home loan, the application will be approved.
 You’ll be eligible to use your VA benefits when purchasing the unit.